 But now Facebook wants it both ways: they want content to put up against ads (an age-old publishing model), and they want creative people like me to pay them to circulate the content we post on their site, so they can put it next to their ads.
 That’s quite the business model, if you can con enough people to do it.

 The graphic from Tuesday has a Mission Impossible theme.
 Another that came out this morning has a Dragnet theme.
 (Coming next week: a Twilight Zone theme and others; links below.)

-By the way, in addition to the This is True Facebook page, there is also a Google+ page [retired] and a Pinterest page [retired].
-Neither of them have a policy of demanding the users who develop content for them pay for it to be seen.
+By the way, in addition to the This is True Facebook page, there is also a Google+ page [retired], a Twitter page, and a Pinterest page.
+None of them have a policy of demanding the users who develop content for them pay for it to be seen.

 A year ago in an earlier blog post on Facebook (Facebook: Starting to Circle the Drain?), I talked about how Facebook was planning to reduce the “organic reach” of posts to just 1-2 percent of the potential audience, so that content creators would have to pay to reach the other 98-99 percent.